 Cat Behavior and Enrichment Guide

 Understanding your cat's natural behaviors and providing appropriate enrichment is essential for their physical and mental well-being.
 Cats are complex creatures with instincts honed over thousands of years.
-This guide helps you understand what makes your cat tick and how to create an enriching environment.
+Use this guide to understand what makes your cat tick and how to create an enriching environment.

 Understanding Natural Cat Behavior